Engoo Blog Travel & Fun

 Whether you're enjoying a glass of wine with close friends at home or meeting new people in a lively bar, you'll need to know the right terms for talking about drinking.
 Try these expressions out the next time you're enjoying a drink — and always remember to drink responsibly!

-If you would like to learn more terms and expressions related to alcohol, be sure to read our article on terms for bartenders.
+If you would like to learn more terms and expressions related to alcohol, be sure to read our article on English for bartenders.